esteinmetz/various/Payday 2/readme.md

 # Perk Deck Descriptions
 Name | Purpose | Tested?
 ---- | ------- | -------
-ErikCheat | This is broken...don't use it in multiplayer. | Never Gazer | This is a stealth sniper deck.
+ErikCheat | This is broken...don't use it in multiplayer. | Yes Gazer | This is a stealth sniper deck.
 Can tag longer, remotely hack security cameras.
 Good with pistols and snipers. | Lightly
 Turret Specialist | Can place more, better turrets.
 Gain more ammo.
-Do less damage with ALL guns. | Lightly Dozer | Slow, heavily armored. | No
+Do less damage with ALL guns. | Lightly Dozer | Slow, heavily armored. | Lightly
 Pistoleer | Quick, more better with pistols.
-Bad with non-pistols. | No
+Bad with non-pistols. | Lightly